Cykelero/tasklemon/README.md

 To use Tasklemon, just write a script and save it into a file, then execute it by running `lemon your-script.js`.
 At runtime, Tasklemon exposes its entry points to your script, so you don't have to import anything.
 It also wraps all your code in an `async` function call, so that you can `await` promises wherever.

-Optionally, you can add the `#!/usr/bin/env lemon` hashbang to the very top of your script, and make it executable using `chmod u+x your-script.js`.
+Optionally, you can add the `#!/usr/bin/env lemon` shebang to the very top of your script, and make it executable using `chmod u+x your-script.js`.
 You'll then be able to directly invoke the script on the command&nbsp;line, without calling `lemon`.

 ## Learning